admc/wd/README.md

 Below are the methods to use to wait for a condition:

-- `browser.waitFor(asserter, timeout, pollFreq, cb) -> cb(err, value)`: generic wait method, returns the asserter 'return_value'.
+- `browser.waitFor(asserter, timeout, pollFreq, cb) -> cb(err, value)`: generic wait method, the return value is provided by the asserter when the condition is satisfied.
-- `browser.waitForElementBy???(value ,asserter, timeout, pollFreq, cb) -> cb(err, el)`: waits for a element then a condition.
-Returns the element.
+- `browser.waitForElementBy???(value ,asserter, timeout, pollFreq, cb) -> cb(err, el)`: waits for a element then a condition, then returns the element.
-- `browser.waitForConditionInBrowser(conditionExpr, timeout, pollFreq, cb) -> cb(err, boolean)`: waits for a js condition within a browser.
+- `browser.waitForConditionInBrowser(conditionExpr, timeout, pollFreq, cb) -> cb(err, boolean)`: waits for a js condition within a browser, then returns a boolean.

 Asserters should be written using either models below . `target` may be `browser` and/or `element` depending on the context.